hbr/Lambda-Calculus/lambda2/arithmetic.md

 Prime numbers are very important in number theory and cryptography.
 In this section we show the implementation of some important prime number functions.

-A prime number is a natural number greater than 1 which which is only divisible by 1 and itself.
+A prime number is a natural number greater than 1 which is only divisible by 1 and itself.

 If we reformulate the definition a little bit, we can implement it and get a